 Don’t serve trifle.
 It’s a wannabe-failed tiramisu and usually downright disgusting.

 Go for the bowls on the table serving style.
-The loading everyone’s plate individually belongs with Mr Carson and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.
+The loading everyone’s plate individually belongs with the butler and two footmen; otherwise everyone gets their food cold already: the first one through waiting, the last through being served from cooled down pans.

 Don’t believe when they say they’re too full for pudding.
 Especially if it’s something chocolatey and tasty instead of trifle (see point 4).

 Cheese before pudding if you’re French; cheese after pudding if you’re posh; cheese with the pudding for perfect balance.
 There’s nothing like a slice of fruit cake with a chunk of Stilton on the same plate.